-Five US Courts of Appeal Reject Second Amendment Protection for Assault Weapons Using DC v.
+Six US Courts of Appeal Have Upheld Bans on Assault Weapons Using DC v.
 Heller

-Developed for the military and field tested in Vietnam in 1962, reports indicated that “the very high-velocity AR-15 projectiles” had caused:
+The AR-15 was developed for the military and was field tested in Vietnam in 1962; reports indicated that “the very high-velocity AR-15 projectiles” had caused:

 • Massive body wounds

 Today’s AR-15 and similar military-style rifles retain the same military features and capabilities, except that they do not have fully automatic firing.

 “One looks like a grenade went off in there, the other looks like a bad knife cut.”

 Fact: Less than 1% of all yearly gun-related homicides are mass shootings by people with serious mental illness.

 Detailed case analyses reveal that individuals who commit mass shootings often: